Skincare

 “There are also genetic factors that are risk factors for skin cancer such as ageing, gender (being male), some preexisting skin conditions, and some genetic conditions.

 “The most important preventive measures would be sun protection.
-Sun protection doesn’t only encompass adequate sunblock; it also entails sun protective habits such as sun avoidance.
+Sun protection doesn’t just encompass adequate sunblock; it also entails sun protective habits such as sun avoidance.
 This includes finding shade or covering up exposed skin with clothing or a wide-brimmed hat.
 Nowadays, there are materials used for clothing that measure UV protection (Ultraviolet Protection Factor, or UPF).”

 READA guide to sunscreens for every skin type